SharePoint

 A/Prof Laszlo Kiraly

-Head of Division & Senior Consultant, Department of Cardiac, Thoracic and Vascular Surgery
+Head & Senior Consultant, Department of Cardiac, Thoracic and Vascular Surgery

 National University Heart Centre, Singapore